Endertainer/ShulkerBox_Endertainer007Edit_Rig/README.md

 # ShulkerBox Endertainer007Edit Rig

 > Whats is this Rig?
 This rig is a custom version of DarthLilo's Shulker Box R1.0.1 Rig.
 Other than that, it's pretty much the same to the original version.
+This version adds some new feature and fixes to make the rig more rich and easier to use.

 Shulker Box R1 (Original)
 https://www.youtube.com/watch?v=P2w7eSFBshI